-A City of Winter Haven project briefing meeting was held on February 7, 2020 and on June 11, 2019 to discuss watershed wide stormwater needs that could provide mutual benefit and explore alternative permitting approaches.
-The City of Winter Haven is planning to provide large regional water storage and treatment areas/ponds within Peace Creek Drainage Canal floodplain to achieve stormwater treatment, flood control, and wetland restoration.
-Pre-application meetings were held with staff from the SWFWMD on September 26, 2012, March 5, 2014 and April 16, 2020 to discuss the permitting requirements of the project.
-These meeting minutes are provided in Appendix A.
+A meeting was held with City of Winter Haven on February 7, 2020 and June 11, 2019 to explore watershed wide stormwater needs that could provide mutual benefit and explore alternative permitting approaches.
+City of Winter Haven is planning to provide large regional water storage and treatment areas/ponds within Peace Creek Drainage Canal floodplain to achieve stormwater treatment, flood control, and wetland restoration.
+Refer to Appendix L for meeting agenda and exhibits.
+Additional coordination with the City of a Winter Haven, Polk County, and the SWFWMD will continue during final phase of the PD&E process.